-G2.B4 High percentage of school mobility rate.
+G2.B3 High percentage of school mobility rate.

-G2.B4.S1 Quarterly code of conduct reviews, weekly code of conduct as needed for new students, frequent review in classroom of rules, routines, and procedures 4
+G2.B3.S1 We will conduct Quarterly code of conduct reviews, Monthly Code of Conduct review as needed for new students, frequent review in classroom of rules, routines and procedures.

-To allow students to assimilate into the school culture and meet outlined rules, routines, and procedures
+To allow students to assimilate into the school culture and meet the expectations of outlined rules, routines, and procedures.

-The school will respond to the high mobility through the ongoing review of the code of conduct as well as classroom and school rules, routines, and procedures.
+The school will respond to the high mobility through the ongoing review of the Code of Conduct as well as classroom CHAMPS procedures, school rules and routines.